Troubleshooting and Logging with Fn

 }

-looks to be pointing to Papertrail so let’s rerun our failing
+syslog_url is now pointing to our syslog container so let’s rerun our failing function:

 fn invoke tutorial trouble